Cultural Heritage Protection

 GLaWAC participates in the preparation of Cultural Heritage Management Plans (CHMP) and evaluates plans prepared by its Cultural Heritage Advisors.
 We also consider and advise State and Local Governments on applications for Cultural Heritage Permits, negotiate and enter into Cultural Heritage Agreements and advise and negotiate the repatriation of Aboriginal cultural heritage.

-To make a booking, please click the button below or email the Cultural Heritage RAP Team at firstname.lastname@example.org to request a pdf.
-RAP Field Rep Booking Form.
+To make a booking, please click the button below and email the completed form to the Cultural Heritage RAP Team at firstname.lastname@example.org